FAQs

 Yes!
 Telehealth has been found to have successful therapy outcomes.

-I am able to meet with anyone who is a resident of California.
+I am licensed to meet with anyone who is a resident of California or Virginia.

-Please reach out to schedule a free 15-minute phone or video consultation.
+Please reach out to schedule a free 20-minute phone or video consultation.